eltry42/FoodFetch-Public-/README.md

 # FoodFetch

-#### FoodFetch, available on iOS and Android, is your go-to mobile app for exploring nearby restaurants, food courts, and cafes using an engaging card-swiping interface.
+#### FoodFetch is your go-to mobile app for exploring nearby restaurants, food courts, and cafes using an engaging card-swiping interface.
 Say goodbye to the daily struggle of choosing what to eat and break free from culinary monotony.

 ***